mikalai-sokarau/frontend-interview/Planning, Delegation, Motivation, Conflicts, Leadership/questions.md

+### What is leadership?
+Leadership is the ability of a person to drive the team, motivate people, lead them in the right direction, and create an atmosphere where everyone is happy to work in.

 ### What is delegation?
-Delegation is the process of entrusting a task or responsibility to another person with the expectation that the person will complete it in a competent manner.
-It involves sharing decision-making authority and involves giving up control.
+Task delegation is the process of assigning a specific task or responsibility to another person or team member.
+This involves entrusting the authority and accountability for the task to another person while still retaining overall responsibility for the outcome.

 ### What is assignment?
 Assignment is simply giving someone a task to complete, without giving them any additional decision-making authority or control.
 The person completing the assignment is expected to follow established procedures and report back to the manager on the results.